-Optimum plant spacing and distance will also be influenced by the root system of the plant.
-For instance, tomatoes have an aggressive root system, so placing them at the edge of the wetting area will allow ample room for growth.
-In a 4×4 above ground garden, 4 tomato plants 18 inches from the center of the OLLA work well (see diagram).
+Optimum plant spacing and distance will also be influenced by the root system and size of the plant.
+For instance, tomatoes are a large plant with an aggressive root system, so placing them at the edge of the wetting area will allow ample room for growth.
+In a 4×4 garden, 4 tomato plants 18 inches from the center of the OLLA work well (see diagram).
 The smaller the plant, can be planted right up to the neck of the OLLA.
 Some helpful diagrams for the largest ollas are below.
-A little experimentation and your common sense will serve you well when deciding.
+A little experimentation and common sense will serve you well when deciding.
 If you have any questions, we’d love to hear from you.
-Our contact information is just to the left in the green bar.

 No. The OLLA is partially buried and filled with water.
 Plant OUTSIDE and AROUND the OLLA pot.